qiskit-community/rsgridsynth/README.md

-# gridsynth
+# rsgridsynth

-`gridsynth` is a high-precision Rust-based synthesizer that decomposes single-qubit Z-axis rotations into Clifford+T gate sequences, using number-theoretic algorithms and geometry-of-numbers methods.
+`rsgridsynth` is a high-precision Rust-based synthesizer that decomposes single-qubit Z-axis rotations into Clifford+T gate sequences, using number-theoretic algorithms and geometry-of-numbers methods.

 ## Build